Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_14.md

 component.

 It's worth to mention the second parameter.
-This `args` parameter bears a list of configuration arguments we can provide this pipe with, separated by comma.
+This `args` parameter bears a list of configurational arguments we can provide this pipe with, separated by comma.
 We are going to pass only a RSVP response, hence, are taking the first value in the list.